parmeet1402/React-Code-Snippets/README.md

     - [X] Automatically create a state (with dropdown feature to select type of state \[ \] | '' | null)
     - [X] Name of the function will be auto generated from FileName

+4. Create media query.
+   `Prefix: mmw`

+    - [X] Creates a css media query for screen only

 ## How to use?
 1. Navigate to `File > Preferences > User Snippets`